-Instrument changes for NOAA-N and -N' include the HIRS/4 which provides 10 km field of view versus 20 km on the previous model, and the Microwave Humidity Sounder, provided by the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), which will replace the AMSU-B. NOAA will launch these satellites into afternoon polar orbits.
-European polar-orbiting satellites, as described below, will provide the data stream in the mid-morning orbit.
+Instrument changes for NOAA-N (NOAA-18) and -N Prime (NOAA-19) included the HIRS/4 which provides 10 km field of view versus 20 km on the previous model, and the Microwave Humidity Sounder, provided by the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), which will replace the AMSU-B. NOAA launches these satellites into afternoon polar orbits.
+European polar-orbiting satellites, as described below, will provide the data stream in the midmorning orbit.

 NOAA-N, now designated NOAA-18, was successfully launched on May 20, 2005 into an afternoon orbit (i.e., 1400 Local Solar Time (LST) equatorial crossing time, ascending).
-NOAA-M, now designated NOAA-17, was successfully launched in June 2002 into a mid-morning orbit (i.e., 1000 LST equatorial crossing time, descending).